1st Best Uganda | Culture, History, & People | East Africa

 Uganda, A Country

-Uganda, a country in east-central Africa.
+Uganda is a country in east-central Africa.
 About the size of Great Britain, Uganda is populated by dozens of ethnic groups.
 The English language and Christianity help unite these diverse peoples, who come together in the cosmopolitan capital of Kampala, a verdant city whose plan includes dozens of small parks and public gardens and a scenic promenade along the shore of Lake Victoria, Africa’s largest freshwater lake.
 The Swahili language unites the country with its East African neighbors Kenya and Tanzania.

 “Uganda is a fairy-tale.
 You climb up a railway instead of a beanstalk, and at the end, there is a wonderful new world,” wrote Sir Winston Churchill, who visited the country during its years under British rule and who called it “the pearl of Africa.”